Bleeky/dokoiko/readme.md

     - Sass stylesheets, with better and easier personalisation features
     - NewsLetter, or RSS feed (still in discussion)
     - English support
+    - Unit testing, and deployment features using gulp

 ## Design and preview